Introduction

 token - Return an access_token (for implicit flow OAuth applications only)

 redirect_uri No url - The Redirect URL configured for the OAuth application.
-If included in the authorization request it must also be included in the access token request.
+Not required if the application only has a single redirect URI

 scope Yes A space-delimited list of OAuth Scopes the applications is requesting.
 All of the scopes requested must be configured for the OAuth application.